 - Search if there’s “Storage Device Policies” registry key.
 If you can’t find such a key, we have to create a new key.
 Right-click on “Control” registry key and navigate to “New>Key”.

 - Rename the newly created key as “Storage Device Policies” without quotes.

-- Connect your microSD card to your computer using a adapter.
-Make sure that adapter not activated write protect switch.
+- Connect your microSD card to your computer using an adapter.
+Make sure that adapter not activated write-protect switch.
 Most of the adapters write protection activate by pulling that switch all the way to down.

-- Type the start menu “cmd” without quotes and right click on it and choose “run as Administrator” or right click on start menu and choose “Command Prompt (Admin)”.
+- Type the start menu “cmd” without quotes and right-click on it and choose “Run as Administrator” or right-click on the start menu and choose “Command Prompt (Admin)”.

 - Type following command line and hit the enter key.

 - If you have one hard disk and a one USB storage device (MicroSD) then it shows your disks as follows.